aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/prover-guide.md

 }
 ```

-With this, the prover will succeed without any errors.
+With this, the Move Prover will succeed without any errors.

-### Postcondition Failure
+### Postcondition failure

 Let us inject an error into the `ensures` condition of the above example: